FAQ

 -

 We have very limited evening or weekend opportunities.
 These are primarily available in the form of our CPL partner programs.
 Current volunteers can find these opportunities and sign up for them in the Bloomerang Volunteer app alongside classroom residencies.
-If you're interested in learning more about how to volunteer with us at festivals, fairs and family literacy events, let Lexsie Hernández know your availability by emailing volunteer@sitstayread.org
+While our classroom residencies pause for the summer, these other programs do continue.

 -